Writing as a Process

 Content Areas: All

-Materials Necessary: A word processor and a projector (or even a document scanner and a pencil-and-paper) is really all that is required to get started.
-On the projector where students can see, bring up a blank document–or even one with basic pre-writing–and when the learners are grouped, settled, and clear about expectations, you can get started.
+Materials Necessary: A word processor and a projector (or even a document scanner and a pencil-and-paper) are really all that is required to get started.
+On the projector, where students can see, bring up a blank document–or even one with basic pre-writing–and when the learners are grouped, settled, and clear about expectations, you can get started.

 1. Group the students

 How you group students for this short activity depends on your classroom management style, the age group, and what grouping strategies they’re accustomed to.